MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-custom-template.md

 ## Scope the permissions to a custom template

-By default, the custom list template will be available to everyone in your organization.
+By default, the custom list template is available to everyone in your organization.
 If you want, you can limit access to specific users or a security group.
-The following example shows how to grant an individual user view rights to a template.
+The following example shows how to grant an individual user view right to a template.

 ```PowerShell
 Grant-SPOSiteDesignRights